briansimiyuj/doctor-appointment-app/README.md

       c. `editingValue` (string) to store the value being edited or deleted
       d. `mode` (string) to store the mode of the modal (add, edit, delete)
       e. `targetSection` (array of strings) to store the target section of the medical history item being edited or deleted (e.g. "allergies", "medications", "surgeries" or "medical conditions")
+      f. `originalValue` (string) to store the original value of the medical history item being edited

     2. Create the following functions:
       a. `openAddModal` to open the add modal which takes `section` as a parameter